Go to page content

 Date: April 26, 2023

 The braces you wore during puberty helped you in several ways.
-It straightened your teeth, improved oral care habits, and, eventually, boosted your self-confidence.
+They straightened your teeth, improved your oral care, and, eventually, boosted your self-confidence.
 But this mouth gear has its cons, too.
-You had to endure mouth sores, discomfort, and, according to an old wives’ tale, even receding gums.
-You might dismiss this information because […]
+You had to endure mouth sores, discomfort, and, even receding gums.
+You might dismiss this because you already wore braces as a teenager.
+But […]

 Next Article